Shitty-bots-Inc/Moxa_online_testing/README.md

 # Moxa
-Offical repository for Moxa: A deeplearning based unmaned mask detection appraoch for COVID 19
+Offical repository for Moxa: A deep learning based approach for unmaned mask detection for prevention of the spread of COVID 19

 ## Setting up the Enviornment:
  Go to your google drive and do the following: